mouadhsaadaoui/ai-agent-k8s/README.md

 ---

 # CI/CD Pipeline

-The project includes a fully automated CI/CD workflow using GitHub Actions and a self-hosted runner.
+The project includes a fully automated CI/CD workflow using GitHub Actions and a self-hosted runner connected to the private cluster.

 ### Pipeline Flow
 1. Push code to GitHub
 2. GitHub Actions starts pipeline
 3. Docker image is built